toddllm/study-buddy/docs/gemma_integration.md

 The exported symbols matched our expectations for function names and suggested these functions have the signatures we anticipated.

-## Step 2: Direct Integration (Implemented)
+## Step 2: Dynamic Loading Implementation (Implemented)
-We've updated the JNI wrapper (`libmlc_jni_wrapper.so`) to integrate directly with the real Gemma library:
+We've updated the JNI wrapper (`libmlc_jni_wrapper.so`) to use dynamic loading to connect to the real Gemma library:

-1. Added forward declarations for the Gemma library functions
+1. Added dynamic loading (dlopen/dlsym) to load the library at runtime
-2. Modified the JNI wrapper to call the real Gemma library functions directly
+2. Resolved function pointers for all Gemma library functions
 3. Added strict error handling that throws exceptions when real implementation fails
-4. Updated the build configuration to link against the Gemma library
+4. Updated the build configuration to remove direct linking and use dl library instead
+5. Added proper resource cleanup with a shutdown method

 **ALL MOCK IMPLEMENTATIONS HAVE BEEN REMOVED.
 THE SYSTEM WILL FAIL RATHER THAN USE MOCKS.**

 ## Implementation Details

+### Dynamic Loading Approach
+Our implementation uses dynamic loading to access the Gemma library:
+- We use dlopen() to load the Gemma library at runtime
+- We resolve all function pointers using dlsym()
+- We store function pointers in global variables for reuse
+- We check for errors at each step of the loading process
+- We include proper cleanup with dlclose() during shutdown

 ### Error Handling
 Our implementation includes strict error handling:
+- If the library can't be loaded, we throw Java exceptions
+- If any symbol can't be resolved, we throw Java exceptions
-- If any real Gemma library function returns null or fails, we throw Java exceptions
+- If any function returns null or fails, we throw Java exceptions
 - We provide detailed error messages indicating that mock implementations are not allowed
 - We log all errors at critical level for immediate attention